LivNLP/Evaluating-Diversity-Metrics/README.md

 # Repository Overview

-This repository contains the code for generating candidate sets and evaluating diversity metrics, as well as the experimental data used in our paper.
+This repository contains the code for ACL2025 paper **Evaluating the Evaluation of Diversity in Commonsense Generation**

+It includes generating candidate sets and evaluating diversity metrics, as well as the experimental data used in our paper.

 ## Data